orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # Comparing Languages
 How do you start classifying arbitrary complexity?
 One of the things I've directly arrived at is that whatever that classification is, it must be some mutable thing; every judgement made of some metric (say some kind of complexity rating), is not (easily; if at all) reduced to the least complex implementation of that classification.
 The metric will necessarily be a judgement: It is a rephrasing of: "currently it is this metric" instead of "it is this metric".
 A subtle but important difference.

 You also need some reference frame in order to make these judgements.
-What is the minimal
+Essentially, with reference

 You want to also compare things like LLM/models as implementations of English or other languages. -> Can be targeted in the sense that they then in turn generate something else.
 Large surface area of how to target them though: what format do you use.